 Long Creek Falls – Oconee County, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Long Creek Falls

-The Long Creek Falls, located in Oconee County, are just about one mile north of the Three Forks area of the Appalachian Trail.
+The Long Creek Falls, located in Oconee County within the Andrew Pickens Ranger District of the Sumter National Forest.
 The 50-foot cascading waterfall has a refreshing plunge pool which makes it a popular spot for hikers to cool off.